Pop Life (Bananarama album): Critical reception

 In a rave review for Entertainment Weekly, Chuck Eddy said that Pop Life, "while energetic, is far moodier than anything they've ever done.
 The Gipsy Kings ... help engineer the Doobie Brothers' 'Long Train Running' into a scary locomotive blues.
 Other tracks venture deep into the dark tunnel of dreamland: Pulses from an alternate universe underline fizzy computerized harmonies; sleepy voices trying hard to wake up ask 'What color are the skies where you live?' ...
 Two other songs even have heavy psychedelic guitars.
 We usually visit Bananaramaland to escape our problems, but this album takes us to an eerier place than we'd ever expect."
 Number Ones Tim Green called Pop Life "a well-tuned album of respectable pop tunelets", while in Melody Maker, Caroline Sullivan wrote that Bananarama, after "years of service on perky SAW anthems", had "acquired a new and altogether haunting timbre" and produced "their best album" to date.

 Other critics were less enthusiastic.
 NME reviewer Simon Williams found Pop Life lacking in standout songs despite its "contemporary touches and 'now' club beats", calling it "proof ... that being a slave to the current rhythm means selling yourself short every time."
 Kirsty McNeill of Smash Hits felt that Bananarama had failed to progress musically, and dismissed the record as "more of the same, familiar, squeaky-voiced harmonies over that ever-present, pounding '80's 'disco' beat."
+To Charles Merwin from Stylus Magazine, the album was "so dismal that even the Gypsy Kings were embarrassed of their work on it, taking on a pseudonym", and added that "aside from the glorious "Tripping on Your Love" it contains few successful experiments".